top of page

 About our Research

-We’re interested in two central questions: (a) What types of gratitude interventions work best for whom? and (b) What aspects of various gratitude practices produce the most meaningful and durable effects?
-We’re interested in a wide spectrum of interventions and practices, ranging from self-help activities (e.g., gratitude journaling) to psychoeducation to therapeutic treatments.
+We’re interested in a wide spectrum of gratitude interventions and practices, ranging from self-help activities (e.g., gratitude journaling) to group activities to therapeutic treatments.

 Some of our ideas for future research can be found in this article.
 We’re open to using a variety of research methods, including randomized controlled trials, intensive longitudinal methods, and the coding of qualitative data (although our research is primarily quantitative in nature).